-The term value chain analysis was first coined in 1985 by Michael Porter, a Harvard Business School professor.
-His book “Competitive Advantage” introduced the basic concept of value chain analysis, outlining how businesses can identify primary and supporting activities and create value for their customers.
+The term value chain analysis was coined in 1985 by Michael Porter, a Harvard Business School professor.
+His book “Competitive Advantage” introduced the basic concept, outlining how businesses can identify primary and supporting activities and create value for their customers.

 Porter’s argument was that if the value a company was offering its customers outweighed the cost of producing it, the result would be a bigger profit.

 Value Created - Cost of Creating that Value = Profit Margin